Gregory-Baker/p3at/README.md

 I am very grateful to the people that developed these and other fantastic open source resources.
 The world of robotics is undoubtedly a better place with you in it ;).

 ### My Method and Disclaimer:
-I am relatively new to ROS, and would consider myself a functional programmer, rather than a distinguised one.
+I am relatively new to ROS, and would consider myself a 'functional' programmer, rather than a 'meticulous' one (i.e. I will usually move-on from a bit of code once it works sufficiently well, rather than taking time to make it perfect and/or generic).
 I have taken the learning-by-doing approach during this project.
 I therefore can't guarantee the efficiency or efficacy of any of my code.
-If you have any suggestions for improvements, then please drop them in the issues section of this repo or request a merge if you've implemented it yourself.
+If you have any suggestions for improvements, then please drop them in the issues section of this repo or request a merge if you've implemented something extra yourself.
 If you have any other questions or ideas, then please feel free to email me at gregory.baker@brl.ac.uk.

 ### Other Useful Resources:
 #### P3AT Docs: